SwedbankPay/swedbank-pay-design-guide-jekyll-theme/README.md

 ### Manual install

-1. [Clone this repository][clone].
+1. [Clone this repository][cloning].
 2. Jekyll is written in [Ruby][ruby], so you'll need to download and install that.
+If you're installing on Windows, choose setup with DevKit.
 3. To install the [Ruby Gems][gems] this web site requires, you first need to install [Bundler][bundler].
+4. Install [Graphviz][graphviz], this will require Java.
-4. Once Ruby and Bundler is in place, type `bundle install` inside the root folder of this repository.
+5. Once Ruby ,Bundler, and Graphviz, is in place, type `bundle install` inside the root folder of this repository.
-5. Run `bundle exec jekyll serve` to start the website.
+6. Run `bundle exec jekyll serve` to start the website.
-6. Open `http://localhost:4000` in a browser.
+7. Open `http://localhost:4000` in a browser.

 ### Docker